Boosted Decision Tree Regression

 More about boosted regression trees

 Boosting is one of several classic methods for creating ensemble models, along with bagging, random forests, and so forth.
-In Azure Machine Learning, boosted decision trees use an efficient implementation of the MART gradient boosting algorithm.
+In Machine Learning Studio (classic), boosted decision trees use an efficient implementation of the MART gradient boosting algorithm.
 Gradient boosting is a machine learning technique for regression problems.
 It builds each regression tree in a step-wise fashion, using a predefined loss function to measure the error in each step and correct for it in the next.
 Thus the prediction model is actually an ensemble of weaker prediction models.

 In regression problems, boosting builds a series of trees in a step-wise fashion, and then selects the optimal tree using an arbitrary differentiable loss function.